abdelhak2406/abdelhak2406.github.io/content/posts/ansible/_index.md

 - handlers

 ### Basic SSH!

-Since ansible uses ssh to connect into a remote server.
+Since Ansible uses ssh to connect into a remote server.
 We need to know a little bit about ssh so.

 1. Connect through ssh with terminal
 ```bash
  ssh user@ipaddress